gilbertfrancois/gilbertfrancois.github.io/01_helloworld_openmsx.md

 [< Back to main page](index.html)

+![](01_helloworld_title01.jpg)

-The picture below shows the final result on a real MSX, running from cartridge.
+The picture above shows the final result on a real MSX, running from cartridge.
 Follow the steps below and you have it running yourself in minutes.

-![](01_helloworld_title01.jpg)